Air Force Logo

 Lessons

 CVE debt compounds.
-The right default is to track major versions within 3 – 6 months of stable release.
+The right default is to track major versions within 3 to 6 months of stable release.

 The async APIs change was the right call.
 Synchronous cookies() and headers() looked like pure function calls but were reading from a live request context.
 Making them async is honest.